saniyaacharya04/number-guess/README.md

-Here’s a simple README template for your Number Guessing Game project.
-You can modify it according to your needs:

----

 # Number Guessing Game

 A simple web-based number guessing game where players try to guess a randomly generated number within a given range.
 The game has different difficulty levels and a leaderboard to track high scores.